swissspidy/performant-translations/readme.txt

 == Upgrade Notice ==

-= 1.1.1 =
+= 1.1.2 =

-Addresses a performance regression and a bug related to plural forms parsing.
+Fixed a minor regression when assembling file paths to look up.